-Whether you’re an avid runner who runs marathons or 5Ks or if you’re looking for something that will help you achieve your fitness goals, the elliptical would be a great option.
+Whether you’re an avid runner who runs marathons or 5Ks, or you’re looking for something to diversify your training, elliptical machines are a great option.

-The elliptical machine works both the upper and lower body, while also allowing you to target specific muscles, like your hamstrings or your core.
+An elliptical machine works both the upper and lower body, while also targeting specific muscles, like your hamstrings and your core.

 What is an Elliptical Machine?

-The elliptical machine is a low-impact cardiovascular exercise machine that works both your upper and lower body.
+An elliptical machine is a low-impact cardiovascular exercise machine that works both your upper and lower body.
 Its movements mimic those of running without excessive impact on your joints, and it helps reduce the risk of impact injuries.
 Rather than taking actual steps as you would on a treadmill, your feet stay on small platforms throughout an elliptical motion cycle.
 This greatly reduces the stresses on your joints from impacting the ground after each step of running.

 Benefits of Using Elliptical Machine